kaylee-k/blogify/README.md

   this.dragStateListener && this.dragStateListener(this, state);
 }
 ```
-- This structure ensures that the components can react appropriately to user actions.
+- This structure ensures that components respond appropriately to user interactions.

 ### 5. Strong Typing with TypeScript